 I'm worried that if I complain, the service I receive will be affected

 Definitely not.
-We always aim to provide the best possible service to all our customers, and we will not change that just because we are investigating your complaint.
+We always aim to provide the best possible service to all our customers, and we won't change that just because we are investigating your complaint.

 Is the information I give you confidential?

 Any information you give us is covered by Data Protection guidelines.
-This means that we:
+This means we:

-will not share it with other organisations without your permission, unless the law says we must; and
+- will not share it with other organisations without your permission unless the law says we must

 Yes.
-While it is helpful to us to know who you are so we can get in touch with you for extra details, we believe everyone has a right to complain.
-As a result we will investigate anonymous complaints thoroughly.
+While it is helpful for us to know who you are so we can get in touch for extra details, we believe everyone has a right to complain.

-I don't have a complaint, but want to give you my views on a service - how can I do that?
+I don't have a complaint, but I want to give you my views on a service

-We appreciate any comments about our services - good and bad.
-You can give us your views at any time in writing, by phone, by e-mail or in person.
+We appreciate any comments about our services, good or bad.
+You can give us your views at any time online, in writing, by phone, by email or in person.